CSCfi/csc-user-guide/docs/apps/ipyrad.md

 ipyrad -p ipyrad-run1.txt -s 4567 -c 8 -t 1
 ```

-More information about runnig batch jobs can be found from the [batch job section of the Puhti user guide](../computing/running/getting-started.md).
+More information about runnig batch jobs can be found from the [batch job section of the Puhti-rhel7 user guide](../computing/running/getting-started.md).

 ## Using cPouta for very long ipyrad jobs

-The maximum run time in Puhti is 14 days.
+The maximum run time in Puhti-rhel7 is 14 days.
 In some cases running the ipyrad analysis step 3 may take even longer time.
 In those cases you can use the cPouta cloud service to set up your own virtual machine.
 Check [using-cpouta-for-biosciences](https://research.csc.fi/using-cpouta-for-biosciences) for more details.